flxbl-io/docs-sfops/issueops/release/hotfix-workflow.md

 # Hotfix Workflow

 This section explains how a hotfix if required could be applied in the context of sfops.
-These workflows automate the process of patching an existing release branch, and could be used for an accelerated delivery to release changes to **RELEASE** environments\\
+These workflows automate the process of patching an existing active branch (e.g. main), to create a dynamic release branch for applying your pathches.

+This process could be used for an accelerated delivery to release changes to **RELEASE** environments

 {% hint style="danger" %}
 Please note hotfix is an anti-pattern and should not be used.
-We have kept this feature for teams who are on their journey to continuous deployment
+We only advise this feature for teams who are on their journey to continuous deployment
 {% endhint %}

 ### Hotfix Process